 We started off the month of August with our friends at Futura Productions, recording chamber music with longtime PARMA composer Carl Vollrath towards his upcoming album.
 With PARMA Senior Producer Brad Michel at the helm, the first two days of recording were spent with clarinetist Rane Moore, cellist Jonathan Miller, and pianist Randall Hodgkinson, while the following days saw the cello replaced with violinist Sharan Leventhal.

 A few days later, the red light was on in Ostrava, one of our more frequented recording locations.
 PARMA Recording Sessions Manager, Intl.
-Jan Košulič led as producer while we recorded works for orchestra, wind band, and string orchestra with the Janáček Philharmonic Orchestra and composers Lawrence Mumford, Michael G. Cunningham, William C. White, and Jeffrey Mangels.
+Jan Košulič led as producer while we recorded works for orchestra, wind band, and string orchestra with the Janáček Philharmonic Orchestra and composers Lawrence Mumford, Michael G. Cunningham, William C. White, and Jeff Mangels.

 “This was fantastic!
 I am so impressed [by] the professionalism and organization of the session.” – Composer Jeff Mangels, after remotely streaming into his session